 Our aim is to do this through a curriculum which:

 Eye Primary School strives to be a centre for excellence in all areas of the curriculum with the school at the heart of the local community.

 This is a community contract; these circles of support, trust and mutual accountability are underpinned by the core Christian values upheld by pupil, teacher (school), parent and church.

 Our curriculum is connected between the teaching, learning and opportunity for transferable knowledge, skills, experience and vocabulary that enable each of our pupils to flourish.
-We are, as a collective, responsible for ensuring that we uphold these values and teach them through the four domains of our curriculum wheel for excellence.
+We are, as a collective, responsible for ensuring that we uphold these values and teach them through the four domains of our curriculum for excellence.
 The British Values are also integrated within the teaching of our Christian Values.

 At each stage of the learning, we use talk led, active, metacognitive and collaborative approaches to support the learning journey and approaches underpinned by cognitive science and Rosenshine’s Principles of effective instruction.